Legacy of George Washington: Public opinion

-Congressman Henry "Light Horse Harry" Lee, a Revolutionary War comrade and father of the American Civil War general Robert E. Lee, famously eulogized Washington as:
+Congressman Henry "Light Horse Harry" Lee, a Revolutionary War comrade and father of the Confederate general Robert E. Lee, famously eulogized Washington as:

 First in war, first in peace, and first in the hearts of his countrymen, he was second to none in humble and enduring scenes of private life.
 Pious, just, humane, temperate, and sincere; uniform, dignified, and commanding; his example was as edifying to all around him as were the effects of that example lasting. ...
 Correct throughout, vice shuddered in his presence and virtue always felt his fostering hand.
 The purity of his private character gave effulgence to his public virtues. ...
 Such was the man for whom our nation mourns.

 Lee's words set the standard by which Washington's overwhelming reputation was impressed upon the American memory.
 Washington set many precedents for the national government and the presidency in particular.
-In 1951 the unwritten two-term limit set by Washington would become the 22nd Amendment to the Constitution.
+In 1951 the unwritten two-term limit set by Washington would become the Twenty-second Amendment to the United States Constitution.
 He also set constitutional precedent by being the first president to use the Presidential Veto.

 As early as 1778 he was lauded as the "Father of His Country" and is often considered to be the most important of Founding Fathers of the United States.
 He has gained fame around the world as a quintessential example of a benevolent national founder.
 As Gordon Wood concludes, the greatest act in his life was his resignation as commander of the armies—an act that stunned aristocratic Europe.
 According to painter Benjamin West (as recorded in the diaries of his colleague Joseph Farington):